-All the patients were subjected to the thorough dental clinical examination in accordance with the criteria recommended by the World Health Organization [14].
-The dental clinical examinations were carried out by two trained and calibrated examiners at the Dr Laza Lazarević Clinic for Mental Disorders in Belgrade, Serbia, and the Faculty of Dental Medicine, University of Belgrade, Serbia, in order to assess the Decayed, Missing and Filled Teeth Index (DMFT index) [14], Community Periodontal Index (CPI) modified [14], and Oral Hygiene Index - Simplified (OHI-S) [15].
-In terms of the DMFT index, the examinations were performed in the daylight, using mouth mirror [14].
+All patients were subjected to the thorough dental clinical examination in accordance with the criteria recommended by the World Health Organization [14].
+The dental clinical examinations were carried out by two trained and calibrated examiners at the Clinic for Mental Disorders "Dr Laza Lazarevic" in Belgrade, Serbia, and the Faculty of Dental Medicine, University of Belgrade, Serbia, in order to assess the Decayed, Missing and Filled Teeth Index (DMFT index) [14], Community Periodontal Index (CPI) modified [14] and Oral Hygiene Index - Simplified (OHI-S) [15].
+In terms of DMFT index, the examinations were performed in the daylight, using plan mouth mirror [14].
 In addition, clearly visible lesions with cavities on tooth surfaces were registered as caries, teeth with only a change in transparency, but with intact surface and without cavitation were registered as being healthy [14].
-In terms of CPI modified, the clinical measurements were performed by using the periodontal CPI probe graded in millimeters on the sextants, scoring on the scale 0-4.
+In terms of CPI modified, the clinical measurements were performed by using the periodontal CPI probe graded in mm on the sextants, scoring on the scale from 0 to 4.
 In each sextant, all teeth were examined and only the highest value for each sextant was scored and recorded [14].
 OHI-S was composed of two components, the Debris Index and the Calculus Index.
-These indexes represented the amount of debris or calculus found on the preselected surfaces of the indexed teeth [15].
+These indexes represented the amount of debris or calculus found on the preselected surfaces of index teeth [15].

-Statistical analysis
+Statistical Analysis

-All collected data were organized and evaluated using the dedicated software (SPSS Statistics, Version 17.0; SPSS Inc, Chicago, IL, USA) and were analyzed by the descriptive statistical parameters and regression models.
-The descriptive statistical methods were represented by the measures of central tendency (mean and median), measure of variability (standard deviation and variation interval), and were expressed in the percentages.
-The methods for testing the difference of numerical data (DMFT index, CPI modified, and OHI-S) were represented by the Mann-Whitney test.
-For testing the data of different categories (socio-demographic characteristics, smoking habits, oral hygiene habits, and previous dental visits), Person's $\chi^2$ test was used.
-The level of significance was set at $p \leq 0.05$ .
+All collected data were organized and evaluated using the dedicated software (SPSS 17.0 Inc, Chicago, IL, USA) and were analyzed by the descriptive statistical parameters and regression models.
+The descriptive statistical methods were represented by the measures of central tendency (mean and median), measure of variability (standard deviation and variation interval) and were expressed in the percentages.
+The methods for testing the difference of numerical data (DMFT index, CPI modified and OHI-S) were represented by the Mann-Whitney test.
+For testing the data of different categories (socio-demographic characteristics, smoking habits, oral hygiene habits and previous dental visits), the Person's χ^2 -test was used.
+The level of significance was set at $p \le 0.05$.